cedcardano/fungibletokenfaucet/README.md

 EDIT: The faucet now requires communication with a db-sync instance to run - but this doesn't have to be local.
 You can use the community APIs provided by https://dandelion.link

+EDIT!!:: This is spaghetti code, an improved version is in the works.

 # How-to
 This file is intended to be run from Python Shell.
 It requires the same package installations as cardano-python - please ensure those are present in the venv.